Geisinger’s Aalpen Patel on Using AI for medical diagnosis to Reduce Diagnosis time

 Dr. Aalpen Patel: Take care.
 Bye.

-Harry Glorikian: And that’s it for this episode, join me for the next episode where I’ll speak to Samuel or Sandy Aronson, who is the executive director of Information Technology, Partners Health Care Personalized Medicine, we will be diving into a discussion around how AI is not the solution and that apps are not the solution, but that more effective care workflows, that apps and algorithms enabled are the solutions.
+Harry Glorikian: And that’s it for this episode, join me for the next episode where I’ll speak to Samuel or Sandy Aronson, who is the executive director of Information Technology, Partners Health Care Personalized Medicine, we will be diving into a discussion around how AI for medical diagnosis is not the solution and that apps are not the solution, but that more effective care workflows, that apps and algorithms enabled are the solutions.
 If you enjoyed Moneyball medicine, please head over to iTunes to subscribe, rate and leave a review.
 It is greatly appreciated, hope you join us next time, until then farewell.